-Some further references for applying the GOP in gambling can be found in Blazenko, MacLean, and Ziemba (1992), and in particular the survey Hakansson and Ziemba (1995)

-and the paper Thorp (1998).
+Some further references for applying the GOP in gambling can be found in Blazenko, MacLean, and Ziemba (1992), and in particular the survey Hakansson and Ziemba (1995) and the paper Thorp (1998).
 See also the papers Ziemba (2003, 2004) for some easy-toread accounts.
-A standard reference in gambling is the book Thorp (1966), while the book Poundstone (2005) and the edited volume Maclean, Thorp, and Ziemba (2010) contain popular treatment of the application of Kelly-strategies in gambling and investment.
+A standard reference in gambling is the book Thorp (1966).
+The book Poundstone (2005) contains a popular treatment of the application of Kelly-strategies in gambling.

-3.1.
-Is the GOP Better? - The Samuelson Controversy
+3.1 Is the GOP better? - The Samuelson Controversy

-The discussion in this section is concerned with whether the different attributes of the growth optimal investment constitute a reasonable criteria for selecting portfolios.
+The discussion in this section is concerned with whether the different attributes of the growth optimal investment constitutes a reasonable criteria for selecting portfolios.
 More specifically, I discuss whether the GOP can be said to be "better" in any strict mathematical sense and whether the GOP is an (approximately) optimal decision rule for investors with a long time horizon.
 Due to the chronological form of this section and the extensive use of quotes, most references are given in the text, but further references may be found in the notes.

-It is a fact that the GOP attracted interest primarily due to the properties stated in Theorem 3.
+It is a fact that the GOP attracted interest primarily due to the properties stated in Theorem 2.8.
 A strategy, which in the long run will beat any other strategy in terms of wealth sounds intuitively attractive, in particular to the investor who is not concerned with short term fluctuations, but has a long horizon.
-Such an investor can lean back and watch his portfolio grow and eventually dominate all others.
+Such investor can lean back and watch his portfolio grow and eventually dominate all others.
 From this point of view it may sound as if any investor would prefer the GOP, if only his investment horizon is sufficiently long.

 Unfortunately, things are not this easy as was initially pointed out by Samuelson (1963).
 Samuelson argues in his 1963 paper, that if one is not willing to accept one bet, then one will never rationally accept a sequence of that bet, no matter the probability of winning.
-In other words, if one does not follow the growth optimal strategy over one period, then it will not be rational to follow the rule when there are many periods.
+In other words if, one does not follow the growth optimal strategy over one period, then it will not be rational to follow the rule when there are many periods.
 His article is not addressed directly to anyone in particular, rather it is written to "dispel a fallacy of wide currency", see Samuelson (1963)[p.
 50].
-However, whether it was intended or not, Samuelson's paper serves as a counterargument to the proposed strategy in Latané (1959).
+However, whether it was intended or not, Samuelsons paper serves as a counterargument to the proposed strategy in Latané (1959).
 Latané had suggested as the criteria for portfolio choice, see Latané (1959)[p.
-146], that one chooses
+146], that one choose